xpdAcq/xpdAcq/doc/usb_Running.rst

     :height: 300px

   PyFai can be a bit finicky.
-If it hangs, type CTL-C and start over and make sure the follow the instruction exactly.
+If it hangs, type CTL-C and start over and make sure you follow the instruction exactly.

   You may find more information about calibration process from `pyFAI documentation <http://pyfai.readthedocs.io/en/latest/calibration.html>`_